chriso/gauged/README.md

 You can run the test suite using an in-memory driver with `make check-quick`.

-To run the full suite, first edit the configuration in `test_drivers.cfg` so that PostgreSQL and Mysql both point to existing (and empty) databases, then run
+To run the full suite, first edit the configuration in `test_drivers.cfg` so that PostgreSQL and MySQL both point to existing (and empty) databases, then run:

 ```bash
 $ make check